A wound is any damage or break in the surface of the skin. Wounds can be:

 - Occur because of underlying disease for example diabetic and vascular ulcers

 - Some skin conditions may also develop into a wound for example eczema or psoriasis

-Wounds generally fall into two categories: acute and chronic.
+Wounds generally fall into two categories:

 Chronic wounds are acute wounds have not progressed through the stages of healing normally.
 They may heal at a much slower rate, heal only partially or reoccur after partial or complete healing.
 These chronic wounds are almost always associated with underlying chronic diseases that affect either the blood supply or how the cells function at the wound site.
 Wounds that take a long time to heal need special care.
 It is important to not only treat the wound but also diagnose and address the underlying condition causing the wound to minimise risk of further chronic wounds.

-Major types of chronic wounds
+Types of chronic wounds

 Any acute wound (eg skin tear, surgical incision) can become chronic if the person has risk factors that impact on wound healing.
 However there are several types of wounds that account for the majority of chronic wounds.
 These are: